MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 translation with ‘map2’ to keep the command in line with the pipe.
 I would have used apply.
-Here, like in chapter 1-3 where the dbinom was used to calculate the likelihood, here we use dnrom to calculate the likelihood, for each row, we map the likelihood function which calculates the relative number of ways that particular combination of mu and sigma could have produced the data d2$height.
+Here, like in chapter 1-3 where the dbinom was used to calculate the likelihood, here we use dnrom to calculate the likelihood.
+For each row, we map the likelihood function which calculates the relative number of ways that particular combination of mu and sigma could have produced the data d2$height.

 ``` r
 #constrict the grid.